afeld/computing-in-context/index.md

 ### Academic Integrity

-A student may work with other students.
-However, assignment solutions should not be identical to / copied-and-pasted from one another, and each student should submit theirs separately.
-In addition, students need to indicate who they worked with with each submission.

-Similarly, it is common practice to use code snippets found on the internet; these sources must be cited.
+If you are copying and pasting from a source (see below), it must be cited.
+This doesn't need to be in a formal style like APA - a comment (and link, where possible) is fine.

+**If you did most of the work yourself, it's ok.
+If most of the work was copied from elsewhere, it's plagiarism,** and will be reported.

+#### Sources

+Anything outside of the provided course materials is considered a "source".
+This includes:

+- Other students
+- Online resources
+- Books
+- Generative AI (ChatGPT, Claude, Copilot, Gemini, etc.)

+#### Other notes

+- Students are welcome to work with one another, as long as:
+  - You indicate who you worked with
+  - The submissions are different
-Students are more than welcome to share approaches and code snippets in [Ed Discussion][ed], so long as they aren't giving the full solution away.
+- Students are more than welcome to share approaches and code snippets in the Discussions, so long as they aren't giving the full solution away.

-Students will post the [Projects](https://computing-in-context.afeld.me/projects.html) and [Lab 8](https://computing-in-context.afeld.me/lab_8.html) publicly as part of their [portfolio site](https://computing-in-context.afeld.me/lab_8.html), since they're open-ended.
-The other Labs (which have with "correct answers") cannot be posted publicly, to prevent other students from cheating.
-You are, however, more than welcome to share any of your work with specific people, such as future employers.
+- Students will post the [Projects](https://computing-in-context.afeld.me/projects.html) and [Lab 8](https://computing-in-context.afeld.me/lab_8.html) publicly as part of their [portfolio site](https://computing-in-context.afeld.me/lab_8.html), since they're open-ended.
+Other assignments (with "correct answers") cannot be posted publicly, to avoid cheating in future semesters.
+You are more than welcome to share any of your notebooks with specific people, such as future employers.

 #### Generative AI

-For this course, generative AI tools like ChatGPT, Copilot, Gemini, etc. are treated the same as other sources.
-For any code that's copied, reference the use of the tool and link to the discussion (where supported).

-These tools can be incredibly useful, but the code they provide is often incomplete or wrong.
+Generative AI tools can be incredibly useful, but the code they provide is often incomplete or wrong.
 Knowing enough about code to critically interpret their results can turn them from a crutch to a superpower.

+For this course, it's recommended that you try doing the work yourself, asking the AI questions as needed when you're stuck/confused.
+If you're _really_ lost, you can try:

+1. Having AI generate a solution.
+1. Try it.
+   1. Copy it into a code cell.
+   1. Run it.
+   1. Confirm the output makes sense.
+1. Understand it.
+   1. Read through it closely.
+   1. Add a comment above each line explaining what it's doing.
+1. Redo it.
+   1. Delete the code + comments from above.
+   1. Close the AI chat.
+   1. Re-write the solution yourself.

 #### SIPA Academic Integrity Statement